Male vs Female Cats – Their Differences And Similarities

 - Is it better to have 2 male cats or a male and a female?

-Common Differences Between Male And Female Cats
+Common Differences: Male vs Female Cats

 Cat genitals aren't quite as obvious as on other animals.
 The shape, size and distance from the anus of the genitals will give you an idea if a kitten is a boy or a girl.
-With the exception of those with Klinefelter's syndrome, nearly all calicos are female.
+With the exception of those with Klinefelter'syndrome, nearly all calicos are female.
 Ginger cats are most likely to be male.